uclaacm/hack-curriculum/stackschool/3-servers/README.md

     <summary><b>About the HTML we saw before...</b></summary>
     <div>
         <p>
         What was it doing there?
-It's known as the <b>body</b> of the response, and it's being sent back to the client, in essence, because that's what they asked for.
-Let's break things down.
+It's known as the body of the response, and it's being sent back to the client, in essence, because that's what they asked for.
+HTTP messages can be broken up into two parts: the header and the body.
+The <b>header</b> contains metainformation about the message, while the <b>body</b> contains the data associated with the message (such as HTML or JSON).
+Let's break down what's going on in this particular example.
 The client sent a `GET` request, asking the server to send some data back from a particular location (www.example.com).
 The data that was sent was this HTML code...
 Do you see where this is going yet?
         </p>
         <p>
         We know that HTML is used by browsers in order to render web pages, so our client can now successfully render the web page stored on the server.
 In essence, the client uses this HTTP request in order to receive the data necessary to render a web page!
 This process happens billions of times per day, and it is the back bone of the whole internet.
 The internet is built upon servers which store HTML, CSS, and Javascript and your browser uses HTTP requests to request them to be sent to you!
 Obviously, there's more to the internet than just this, and we could fill many books talking about it, but it's outside the scope of this workshop series.
 If you're interested take CS 118!